brighthive/nginx-letsencrypt-docker-template/README.md

 bash init-letsencypt.sh
 ```

+Once this passes in the staging enviornment open `init-letsencrypt.sh` and change `staging=1` to `staging=0` and run `bash init-letsencypt.sh` again to offically complete this process.

 Once these configuration steps have been completed, the containers should run as expected and SSL certificates will be automatically renewed without user intervention.

+### Troubleshooting

+If you are receiving a connection refused error from letsencrypt use `docker logs` to check if nginx is failing to spin up.
+Fix the errors found in the logs and try again!